anish19/DiffTool/docs/Readme.txt

 1. Grab
 	The purpose of this class is to grab the required content from the internet.
 It grabs the complete webpage i.e., both static and dynamic content.
 Selenium webdriver is used to load the page in Mozilla Firefox.
 After opening the page in firefox the driver waits for 5 seconds and captures the loaded version of the page.
 Before returning it quits firefox.

+	The constructor takes the URL of the page to visit as argument.

 	Grab Class has 2 methods-

 	1. get_dynamic_content(path) - Captures the page content directly, without going through a proxy.
-		Argumets- path: the url of the page to be captured.
-		Returns - complete page content as a string.
+		Argumets- path: the path to store the visited page Returns - complete page content as a string.

 	2. get_dynamic_content_via_proxy(path, proxy_ip, proxy_port): - Captures the page content via a proxy.
-		Argumets- path: the url of the page to be captured.
+		Argumets- path: the path to store the visited page
 					proxy_ip: the IP address of the proxy.
 					proxy_port: the port of the proxy.
 		Returns - complete page content as a string.